 Dates and Info

-Submissions are now closed but you can see our key dates below as well as our submission requirements should you be interested in entering in 2022!
+Below you will find our key dates as well as our submission requirements should you be interested in entering the competition!

 1 June – Competition opened for entries.